Tropical cyclones in India: 1977

 The season was above average, with six cyclones forming with three making landfall over India.
 The season includes a Super Cyclonic Storm which later became the most intense to make landfall at Andhra Pradesh.
-The season includes two simultaneous cyclones on either side of the North Indian Ocean basin (Bay of Bengal and Arabian Sea) at the same time, the first instance of such incident.
+The season included two simultaneous cyclones on either side of the North Indian Ocean basin (Bay of Bengal and Arabian Sea) at the same time, the first instance of such incident.
 The next time this would happen would be in 2018.